Nurse Salary in Germany: What to Expect in 2024-25?

 • Senior Nurses: Nurses with more than eight years of experience who specialise in areas such as intensive care, anaesthesia, or oncology usually receive higher remuneration due to the complexity and demand of their expertise.
 Senior-level registered nurses can earn an average salary of INR 71L per year.

-Salaries for nurses can vary considerably depending on the region.
+Nurse salaries can vary considerably depending on the region.
 Generally, nurses in western Germany and urban areas like Berlin, Munich, and Hamburg tend to earn higher salaries than those in eastern Germany or rural areas.

 Additional Benefits and Allowances